Registration opens on February 17th.

 Mildred Lane Kemper Art Museum

-Tour the Mildred Lane Kemper Art Museum with a student-educator for an in-depth exploration of several works from the museum’s renowned permanent collection.
-Participants will engage with one another in group discussions throughout the tour and are encouraged to explore the special exhibitions before or afterwards.
+Tour the Mildred Lane Kemper Art Museum with a student-educator and enjoy an in-depth exploration of several works from the museum’s renowned permanent collection.
+Participants will engage with one another in group discussions throughout the tour and are encouraged to explore the special exhibitions before or after the tour.

 Capacity is limited.
 Advanced registration recommended.